How to Find the Best Garden Centre Near You (UK Guide)

 Tips for Visiting a Garden Centre

-Once you’ve found a few promising garden centres near you, a little preparation can go a long way.
-After all, most garden centres are full of tempting plants and colourful displays, so it’s easy to get distracted.
+Most garden centres are full of tempting plants and colourful displays, so it’s easy to get distracted.
 However, with a simple plan in mind, you’ll find it much easier to focus on what your garden actually needs.

 Visit at the Right Time of Year

-First of all, try to visit a local garden centre at a time that matches what you want to grow.
+Try to visit a local garden centre at a time that matches what you want to grow.
 Good garden centres and plant nurseries follow the seasons, so the plants available usually reflect what should be planted at that time of year.

-For example, in spring you’ll usually see:
+In spring, you’ll usually see:

 • Vegetable seedlings and young salad crops